ProRecognition

 After receiving the application, the authority will then compare your qualification with the curriculum of your reference profession and identify the level to which your skills correspond to it.
 This comparison will include factors such as hours of training, practical and theoretical components and skills trained.

-• Full recognition: Your qualification corresponds to the German reference profession to 100%
+At the end of this process, you will get one of the following equivalency ratings:- Full recognition: Your qualification corresponds to the German reference profession to 100%

-• Partial recognition: There are significant differences between your qualification and your German reference profession, but conforming skills are recognised.
+- Partial recognition: There are significant differences between your qualification and your German reference profession, but conforming skills are recognised.

-• No recognition: The differences between your qualification and the German reference profession are so big that it cannot be compared
+- No recognition: The differences between your qualification and the German reference profession are so big that it cannot be compared

 Only with full recognition, you can start working in Germany.
 In case of partial recognition, you will first have to complete the adjustment measures, as defined in the recognition process result in order to receive full recognition (e.g. a specified internship or a course).